HERBAL DRUG IS BETTER THAN ALLOPATHIC DRUG IN THE TREATMENT OF RHEUMATOID ARTHRITISHTML Full Text

-2. Morning stiffness that last for at least 1 h.
+- Morning stiffness that lasts for at least 1 h.

 Pathophysiology of RA: RA is associated with several genetic and environmental factors that contribute the phenotype in different combinations Fig. 2.
-RA is initiated by immune complexes and complement system, perpetuated by cytokines, and affected by metalloproteinase 13.
-Antigen-activated CD4+ T cells stimulate monocytes, macrophages, and synovial fibroblasts which in turn lead to the production of cytokines interleukin-1, interleukin-6, and TNFa and secretion of matrix metallo proteinase through cell-surface signalling 14.
-In early RA, large amount of neutrophils are present in synovial fluid 15.
-Chronically, hypertrophy and hyperplasia forms projections into the joint capsule.
-Immune complexes found in the synovial fluid often are IgG/anti-IgG antigen-antibody complex 16.
-In RA bone erosions caused by osteoclasts and proteolytic enzymes causes cartilage dissolution 17.
-Rheumatoid factors (IgM and IgA) are key pathogenic markers 18.
+RA is initiated by immune complexes and the complement system, perpetuated by cytokines, and affected by metalloproteinase 13.
+Antigen-activated CD4+ T cells stimulate monocytes, macrophages, and synovial fibroblasts which in turn lead to the production of cytokines interleukin-1, interleukin-6, and TNFa and secretion of matrix metalloproteinase through cell-surface signaling 14.
+In early RA, a large amount of neutrophils are present in synovial fluid 15.

 FIG. 2: POSSIBLE MOLECULAR MECHANISM FOR ARTHRITIS

 Medications may be prescribed along with lifestyle changes 19, 20.
-Drug is available for treatment of rheumatoid arthritis Table 1.
+The drug is available for the treatment of rheumatoid arthritis Table 1.

 TABLE 1: DRUG IS AVAILABLE FOR TREATMENT OF RHEUMATOID ARTHRITIS